lexmartinez/rest-hotels-api/README.md

 * `npm run test`

-> This command also going to execute a `few unit-test` in order to validate the basic API operation
+Also going you can execute a `few unit-test` in order to validate the basic API operation with:

+* `npm run unit-test`

 ## Production

 To build your application, run: